Choose the Right Doors for a Glass Wall System

 What is your goal when working with clients?

-Solving problems.
+As a business development manager, my job is to solve problems.
 My goal is to sit down, listen, and understand the stresses that AEC professionals face, and how I can be a resource for them.
 Ultimately, I want to be the easiest consultant they deal with on current and future projects.

 What excites you about working with the MetroWall team?